anhhchu/anhcodes/content/blog/debug-spark.md

 ---
 title: "Debug long running Spark job"
 date: 2023-05-22 17:09:41
-featureImage: images/single-blog/debug-spark/0.png
+featureImage: images/single-blog/debug-spark/bear_debug.jpeg
-postImage: images/single-blog/debug-spark/0.png
+postImage: images/single-blog/debug-spark/bear_debug.jpeg
 categories: big-data
 tags: [spark]
 author: Anh Chu
+toc: Table of Contents
 ---

 You Spark job is running for a long time, what to do?

  Generally, long-running Spark jobs can be due to various factors.
 We like to call them the 5S - Spill, Skew, Shuffle, Storage, and Serialization.
 So, how do we identify the main culprit?

 🔎 Look for Skew: Are some of the tasks taking longer than others?
 Do you have a join operation?